Secondary characteristic classes of transversely homogeneous foliations: Bott-Thurston-Heitsch type formulas

 Then

 By~\eqref{eq:h1Sp} and~\eqref{eq:c1Sp}, we obtain the following formula of the Godbillon-Vey class:

-This formula gives the Godbillon-Vey class of $\F_{P}$ by the well known relation $\GV(\F_{P}) = (2\pi)^{4n+4}\Delta_{\F_{P}}(h_{1}c_{1}^{4n+3})$ \cite[Theorem~7.20]{KamberTondeur1975b}.
-Later, in Proposition~\ref{prop:onlyGV3}, we will show that any other nontrivial secondary characteristic class of $(\Sp(n+1,1),S^{4n+3})$-foliations is a multiple of the Godbillon-Vey class by using~\eqref{eq:GVSp2}.
-To use later for the proof of Theorem~\ref{thm:BT}, we also state the following direct consequence of~\eqref{eq:GVSp2} and~\eqref{eq:sign}:
+Later, in Proposition~\ref{prop:onlyGV3}, we will show that any other nontrivial secondary characteristic class of $(\Sp(n+1,1),S^{4n+3}_{\infty})$-foliations is a multiple of the Godbillon-Vey class by using~\eqref{eq:GVSp2}.
+To be used below, we also state the following direct consequence of~\eqref{eq:GVSp2}: